ApiLogicServer/Docs/docs/index.md

             raise Exception(f"Customer {row.name}'s balance exceeds their credit limit.")
 ```

-This code does not use Logic Bank APIs.
-It does not even compile, much less run.
+There are no existing Logic Bank APIs remotely like those above.
+This code does not even compile, much less run.
 It is, as they say, an hallucination.

 &nbsp;